GVSU-CloudApplicationsDevelopment/CloudAppsDev/_posts/3-ServerlessTechnologies.md

 For more information: [Serverless Databases](https://dashbird.io/blog/what-is-serverless-database/)

-> For the rest of this post we'll focus on Cloud Functions.
+For the rest of this post we'll focus on Cloud Run Functions.

+> **Note**: Cloud Run Functions were previously called Cloud Functions.
+They have been moved into the Cloud Run service and have been renamed.

 ## Accessing